-- 1. Switch to Reports mode (clicking the Reports button above the main menu in the web interface). - 2.
-Export the following reports from FlexNet Manager Suite as both PDF and XSLX (or CSV), adjusting each one for the period since your last archived report, and saving them to a convenient working directory (such as C:/temp/MonthlyReports). - IBM PVU License Consumption (in the License Compliance, Licenses group), listing the software covered by these licenses and the license consumption resulting from inventory imports. - IBM PVU Overridden Inventory (under Discovery and Inventory, Inventory), showing computers consuming from IBM PVU licenses where the computer inventory has been manually modified. - IBM PVU Out-Of-Date Inventory (in the same group), showing computers with incorrectly configured inventory agents, or those for which there has been no inventory gathered in the previous time interval you select for the report. - 3.
+- IBM PVU Out-Of-Date Inventory (in the same group), showing computers with incorrectly configured inventory agents, or those for which there has been no inventory gathered in the previous time interval you select for the report. - 3.
 Switch back to Management mode (clicking the Management button above the main menu in the web interface). - 4.
-Navigate to License Compliance > All Licenses, and use the column chooser to ensure that the following columns are all visible in the listing: - Compliance status - License type - Purchased - · Consumed. - 5.
-Click the simple filter icon to expose the filter row under the table header, and in the License type column, choose IBM RVU.
+Navigate to License Compliance > All Licenses, and use the column chooser to ensure that the following columns are all visible in the listing: - Compliance status - License type - Purchased - Consumed. - Click the simple filter icon to expose the filter row under the table header, and in the License type column, choose IBM RVU.